 CVE-2026-52955

-29th percentile — higher than 29% of all known CVEs
+Low risk31th percentile - higher than 31% of all known CVEs

 Summary

-In the Linux kernel, a vulnerability in the crush_decode() function of the libceph library allows out-of-bounds memory access.
-The issue occurs when two fields specifying the bucket algorithm in a CRUSH map differ, leading to incorrect memory allocation and potential buffer overflow.
+In the Linux kernel, the crush_decode() function in libceph is vulnerable to an out-of-bounds access when two fields specifying the bucket algorithm in a CRUSH map differ.
+This can lead to memory corruption and potential exploitation.

 Risk Assessment

-An attacker can remotely send a crafted OSD map, causing a system crash (DoS) or potentially gaining unauthorized access to kernel memory, threatening system confidentiality and integrity.
+An attacker can remotely send a crafted OSD map, causing a system crash (denial of service) or potentially gaining access to kernel memory, which may lead to privilege escalation.

 Recommendation